 Want to learn more?

-Never forget that black and white is a creative call.
-Doing it for simply emulating others’ work is not as interesting as if you do it for a solid reason.
+Never forget that black and white photography is a creative call.
+Doing it just to emulate other people’s work is not as interesting as if you do it for a personal reason.
 Also important, if a photograph works in color, then you should leave it like that.
 Or ask some peers for advice if you don’t know what to do.
-As in many other things in life, third party opinions about our photographs is a valuable thing to have.
+As in many other things in life, the feedback of third parties on our photographs is a valuable thing to have.

-Back to the days of film when color photography was scarce, people simply didn’t reflect too much on the monochrome nature photos had.
-Basically black and white was taken for granted and that was it.
-As color film became widely accessible, photographers started thinking a bit more about B&W. Hence the little “black and white” photography quotes from past masters like Henri Cartier-Bresson, André Kértesz and many others.
+Back in the days of film when color photography was scarce, people simply didn’t reflect too much on the monochrome nature photos had.
+Black and white photography was taken for granted and that was it.
+As color film became widely accessible, photographers started to think a bit more about B&W. Hence, the little black and white photography quotes belonging to masters such as Henri Cartier-Bresson, André Kértesz, and many others.

-With fine color rendition, black and white is purely a matter of choice nowadays, and not a prior one like in the days of film.
-Now, it happens in post-production while developing our fully colored raw files.
-Justifying our creative decisions when it comes to monochrome is fundamental for accurate adjustments in Capture One or Lightroom or whatever you might like using for bringing your photos to life.
+With fine color technology, nowadays black and white is purely a matter of choice and not a prior one like in the days of film.
+It can happen in post-production while developing our fully colored RAW files.
+Justifying our creative decisions when it comes to monochrome is fundamental for accurate adjustments in Capture One or Lightroom or whatever you use for bringing your photos to life.

 We hope that this brief selection of black and white photography quotes has the power of cheering you up!
-We’ll get through this together, and now is a perfect time for thinking about creative concepts for future development!
+We’ll get through this together.
+Use this time to think about creative concepts for future development!